ceph/ceph/doc/rados/operations/crush-map.rst

 Normally, the entire cluster hierarchy is nested beneath a root node named ``default``.
 If you have customized your hierarchy, you may want to create a rule nested at some other node in the hierarchy.
-It doesn't matter what type is associated with that node (it doesn't have to be a ``root`` node).
+It does not matter what type is associated with that node (it does not have to be a ``root`` node).

 It is also possible to create a rule that restricts data placement to